agbrettpittman/100DaysOfCode2023_2/README.md

 ## Log

+### Day 48, December 31, 2023

+Got character creates working with the new character creation page, added a react context to make the nav bar on the side add characters and change their information.
+Lastly, I replaced the edit and delete buttons with Material UI ones.
+Struggled some more with Typescript today not properly interpreting the type safety of my code, but figured out a way around it that wasn't just using type assertions to make the error go away.
+So, I'm slowly getting to where I think I understand it a bit more and can "figure things out".

 ### Day 47, December 30, 2023

 Today was probably a bit less productive than usual, but that was mainly due to me not knowing material UI well (but I'm getting used to it!).
 I created a "create character" page (no functionality yet, because I'll have to modify how that was being handled before).
 Then I changed out the Vite icon for a dragon from styled icons, and fixed a little bug in the search bar where the actual input wasn't extending to fit the container for it.